redpanda-data/connect/website/docs/guides/bloblang/about.md

 ## Methods

-Methods provide most of the power in Bloblang as they allow you to augment values by chaining them:
+Methods provide most of the power in Bloblang as they allow you to augment query values and can be added to any expression:

 ```coffee
 root.doc.id = this.thing.id.string().catch(uuid_v4())